-Huawei W1 making its way to the U.S. later this month, will be sold by WalmartAlex Wagner - Deputy Managing Editor, News Desk
+Huawei W1 making its way to the U.S. later this month, will be sold by WalmartAlex Wagner - Editorial Director of News and Content

 We haven't heard much about the Windows Phone-powered Huawei W1 since its debut at CES in early January, but that changed today with the announcement that the W1 will finally be making its way stateside in the near future.
 Huawei revealed this morning that the W1 will be sold through Walmart's website and in select Walmart stores starting later this month.
 There's no word yet on exactly how much the W1 will cost when it lands on Walmart's shelves, but Huawei EVP Michael Chuang promises that the phone will be "competitively priced with an unlimited 30-day no-contract plan."